DovarFalcone/dovarfalcone.github.io/blog-recipes/_posts/2023-01-04-7-Layered-Bean-Dip.md

 Spread the sour cream and mayo mixture over the beans in the pie plate.

-Top with cheese, tomatoes/salsa, onions, olives and jalepenos.
+Top with cheese, tomatoes/salsa, onions, olives and jalapeños.

-> This is the best order for optimal scooping perfomance
+> This is the best order for optimal scooping performance

 Break out the Tostitos Scoops and you are ready to dip.